-I am currently an Oncogenic Signals and Chromosome Biology postdoctoral fellow in Wolf-Dietrich Heyer’s lab at the University of California, Davis.
+I am currently an A.P.
+Giannini Foundation Postdoctoral Research Fellow in Dr. Wolf-Dietrich Heyer’s lab at the University of California, Davis.
 I am studying the roles of the mismatch repair proteins MSH2, MSH3, and MSH6 and their effectors in homologous recombination and genome stability using a combination of genetic, genomic, and biochemical approaches.
-I was recently awarded a postdoctoral fellowship from the A.P.
-Giannini Foundation for this work.
+I describe my research for a general audience here.
+Previously, I was supported by the Oncogenic Signals and Chromosome Biology Postdoctoral Fellowship Program.

 * Banner represents EM imaging of a filament formed by RecA homolog Dmc1 on ssDNA